 This snapshot is built from CollegeWhale’s own scholarship database and planning tools.
 It shows how many awards are available for Math majors, how much money is on the table, and what early-career pay and typical college costs can look like.

-We currently have 130 Math scholarships available in our database.
-These awards may come from professional associations, nonprofit organizations, and private sponsors.
+We currently have 33 Math verified and active scholarships available in our database.
+These awards come from professional associations, nonprofit organizations, and private sponsors.
 We’re actively adding scholarships tied to Math.
 Check back often or use our main scholarship search to uncover more awards that fit your profile.

 Graduates with a Math degree commonly see early-career median pay around $95,000 per year, depending on location, employer type, and experience.